OpenRailwayMap/OpenRailwayMap-CartoCSS/SETUP.md

 If you choose this path, you have to install Carto as well (see above).

-Your development workflow would be the following:
+Your development work flow would be the following:

 * edit the .mml or .mss files
 * call `carto $STYLE.mml > $STYLE.xml`